 Diagrams of Theory: The Forbidden Triads

 We are in a podcast bubble -- so many podcasts.
-I just started listening to Malcolm Gladwell (and everyone knows he plays for team sociology).
-Several sociologists have enjoyed the limelight on Revisionist History (and in his books).
-Gladwell used this particular story earlier in the year for Act 3 of a This American Life, and it is all about free-throw shooting.
-The case was whether one shot the basketball underhand or overhand.
+In a recent episode of This American Life, Malcolm Gladwell discusses whether one shot the basketball underhand or overhand and references an article by Mark Granovetter.
 The Granovetter article referenced was not The Strengths of Weak Ties (1973) or The Problem of Embeddedness (1985), rather it was his Threshold Models of Collective Behavior (1978).
 Very few people shoot free-throws underhand, despite it being a superior method.
 That is, most basketball players have a high-threshold, meaning that they would require a large proportion of other players to begin to shoot underhand before they would start shooting underhand.

 Granovetter wrote the The Strength of Weak Ties while in graduate school at Harvard (1965-70).
 It is one of the most highly cited papers in all of social science, however, surprisingly, it was initially rejected from the top journal in the field, The American Sociological Review, in 1969.
 Granovetter resubmitted the paper to the American Journal of Sociology in 1972, and it was published the following year (when he was 30 years old).
 Reading the reviews and Granovetter's reminiscing in a Citation Classic article (published in 1986, and apparently Granovetter published the original article in Connections in 1982, but I could not find a copy), one can see that the original impetus was to oppose the assumption that modernizing/urbanizing/industrializing societies were increasingly dissolving the social bonds between people.
 In a word, the paper was about "alienation."